egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 ## It is X that— Interpersonal metaphor

+Updated in version 2
+{: .label .label-green}

 When there is `It is X that ~` or `there is/are X that` construction, we will tag the entire span of this construction.
 This decision is based on the fact that these construction function as introducing the stance of the writer as a whole (they almost function as chunks).

+- **It’s probable/likely/possible that** he’s lying.
 - **It is absolutely clear to me that** what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
 - **There is no doubt that** globalization has a deep effect on China.
+- However, **there is mounting evidence that** processes of language acquisition, use, and change are not independent of one another but are facets of the same system.

 ![Interpersonal_meta](figures/spans/Interpersonal_metaphor.png)